dpaquette/BugTracker.NET/Blog x - JavaScript.md

 <textarea id="comment" rows="10" cols="100" runat="server" class="form-control"></textarea>
 ```

-Next we can alter the warn_if_drity function to observe the new isDirty property in the DirtyFlag control.
+Next we can alter the warn_if_dirty function to observe the new isDirty property in the DirtyFlag control.

 ```
 warn_if_dirty(event) {